timreichen/Bundler/README.md

 #### CssPlugin
 Bundler uses CssPlugin by default.
-You can import css files directly in your typescript files.
-The CSS loader will convert the file into a javascript module with a default string export.
+It handles `.css` files.
+This plugin will convert the file into a javascript module with a default string export.
 CSS is native to browsers and bundler therefore focuses on making css usage really easy.
 It supports [postcss-preset-env](https://preset-env.cssdb.org) with **stage 2** features and **nesting-rules** enabled so you can use the latest css features out of the box.